MarcSaurette/Gitbook/week-6/distinguishing-late-medieval-scripts.md

 ## Checklist for identifying late medieval scripts

-[-] is the script up and down or slanted
+- is the script up and down or slanted?
+- ETC NEED TO WRITE THIS UP!!!